satishThakur/functional-programming/docs/basics/intro.md

 ### Complexity Management
 Bulk of our time is spent in managing Complexity of the Systems.
 If we have to summarize what we are tying to solve:
 How do we build systems which functions correctly and keep on doing so when modified.
-As we add more code/features to the system if the complexity increases linearly the speed of execution as well as operatiblity would soon become challenge.
+As we add more code/features to the system, if the complexity increases linearly - the speed of execution as well as operatiblity would soon become challenge.
 We do want to create a system which is complex in terms of features and functionalies but not in terms of Code.
 The code should be simple, modular, easy to reason about and extend.

 ### Fearless Refactoring
 As we add more code/features to a system ability to do continous refactoring is a must have.
 Missed oppurtunities for refactoring build more and more technical debt leading to complex code base which is difficult to understand and extend.